CMMB South Sudan History

 CMMB’s Global Network

 CMMB South Sudan is part of the CMMB Global Network.
-As a country office, our programs are locally managed with support from CMMB Inc.
+As a country program, our work is locally managed.